rust-lang/surveys/surveys/micro/leadership-council-2025.md

 > Establishing the official position, opinion, or will of the Rust Project as a
 > whole.

-FIXME: Maybe cut this -- not sure how distinct it practically becomes from the previous point.

 Type: select one (optional)